Sicily with Kids: Etna, Beaches, and the Best of Italian Island Life

 Food Strategies for Picky Kids

 Sicilian food is the most kid-friendly in Italy.
-Even the picky eaters at our table find something.
-Order kids:
+Even the picky ones at our table find something.
+Order them:

-• Arancini - fried rice balls.
-Comes plain (cheese) or ragu (meat).
+- Arancini - fried rice balls.
+Plain (cheese) or ragu (meat).
 Universal kid-approval.

-• Granita with brioche - a Sicilian breakfast tradition.
-Frozen icy slush in a bun.
+- Granita with brioche - a Sicilian breakfast tradition.
+Frozen icy slush in a sweet bun.
 Yes, frozen sugar for breakfast.
-Kids will revere this trip forever.
+The kids will revere this trip forever.

 Logistics